takeaki-sugimura/riacs-analysis/software_analysis_1/README.md

-This file explains how to install and execute the sort/unsort decsion making software used in the manuscript Raman image-activated cell sorting" for the offline test.
+This file explains how to install and execute the sort/unsort decsion making software used in the manuscript "Raman image-activated cell sorting" for the offline test.

 # System requirements